All Episodes

 Exactly right.

-Arlen Spector is a liberal Republican.
+Arlen Specter is a liberal Republican.

 And he has been ideologically closer tied to the Democrat Party for years.

-I have his whole statement here, announcing his switch.
+I have his whole statement here announcing his switch.

 I've been a Republican since 1966.

-I've been working extremely hard for the party for its candidates for the ideas of a Republican Party whose tent is big enough to welcome diverse points of view.
+I've been working extremely hard for the party, for its candidates, for the ideas of a Republican Party whose tent is big enough to welcome diverse points of view.

 While I have been comfortable being a Republican, my party has not defined who I am.